 "When I saw the role for project director at CAAPP, a colleague of mine encouraged me to apply, and I'm so glad I did," she says.
 "It's the perfect culmination of my skills and provides an increased opportunity to make a direct impact in my home city of Cleveland."

 Zachary Miller '18 won the 41st Publinx Championship, a men's amateur golf tournament, in August in Wayland, MA.
 This win qualified him for up to five tournaments, including the 2023 Massachusetts Open.
 (5/23)

 John Bonus '19 joined U.S. Representative Don Davis' staff in Washington, D.C., as scheduler/executive assistant.
 He served as a financial assistant at the Frost Group, the financial consultant firm of the Don Davis for NC campaign.
 (5/23)

 We Want to Hear From You

 Include your name and class year as well as a daytime phone number.
 Photos are welcome.

-The deadline for receiving Class Notes submissions for the Fall 2023 OWU Magazine is August 1, 2023.
+The deadline for receiving Class Notes submissions for the Spring 2024 OWU Magazine is February 1, 2024.